munificent/game-programming-patterns/book/command.markdown

 ^code call-actor-command

-Assuming `hero` is a reference to the player's character, this correctly drives him based on the user's input, so we're back to the same behavior we had in the first example.
+Assuming `actor` is a reference to the player's character, this correctly drives him based on the user's input, so we're back to the same behavior we had in the first example.
 But adding a layer of indirection between the command and the actor that performs it has given us a neat little ability: we could let the player control any actor in the game now by just changing the actor we execute the commands on.

 In practice, that's not a common feature.
 But there is a similar use case that *does* pop up frequently.
 So far, we've only considered the player-driven character, but what about all of the other actors in the world?
 Those are driven by the game's AI.
 We can use this same command pattern as the interface between the AI engine and the actors: the AI code just emits `Command` objects.